 Florida Hunger Project will focus on growing Pea Shoots.
 Pea Shoots’ time from planting to harvest is 7 to 10 days, resulting in the ability to grow large quantities in short periods of time.
 They are a hearty microgreen that is resistant to the typical issues that can arise in container farming and have a shelf life of 1-2 weeks, making them ideal for distribution through local partners to families in need.

 "We are excited to see this project grow, as the need for fresh produce for those with food insecurity is high.
 We support Florida Hunger Project and hope you will too."

 - Ben Herring, Food Bank Program Coordinator at St. Pete Free Clinic & Food Bank

 “The present study determined the concentrations of essential vitamins A, C, E, and K1 in 25 commercially available microgreens.
 Results showed that different microgreens provide widely varying amounts of the four vitamins, but regardless they generally have significantly higher concentrations of these nutrients in comparison with mature leaves from the same plant species.
 These nutrient data provide the first scientific basis for evaluating nutritional benefits of microgreens and, when included in the USDA food composition database, can be used by health agencies and consumers to make educated choices about inclusion of microgreens as part of a healthy diet.”

-In addition to farming, Florida Hunger Project will add food drives to our work so that we can diversify the food we supply to include non-perishables, dried fruits and vegetables, oils and condiments.
+To diversify the food we supply to food banks, FHP collects non-perishable food and hygiene products.
 We have established relationships with local food banks to achieve a wide distribution network for both the microgreens and non-perishables, delivering healthy food to where it is needed most.